isabella232/one-eye-docs/docs/modes-of-operation/_index.md

 The drawback of the imperative mode is that there is no overall state of components, so it can't tell what has already been installed.

-Also, it it not suitable for automation.
-CD systems typically require Helm charts, Kustomize, or pure YAML resources to operate with.
-Although the imperative commands of One Eye have a `--dump-resources` flag that generates YAML files instead of applying them, you would still have to run the install command locally for each component, and commit the generated resources into version control.
-The CD workflow would then have to specify sequential steps for each component separately, making the whole flow difficult to extend over time.

 ### Using the imperative mode

 To use One Eye in imperative mode, [install the one-eye command-line tool](../cli/install/), then use its commands to install One Eye and perform other actions.
 For a list of available commands, see the [CLI reference](../cli/reference/).